-Please remember that the purpose of such a meeting is to advise local facilities and to inform coaches and staff of the fact that games will be played strictly by GRPA Rules and Regulations and not local rules.
+Please remember that the purpose of such a meeting is to orient everyone on the local facilities and to inform coaches and staff of the fact that games will be played strictly by GRPA Rules and Regulations and not local rules.
 Advise every one of where the athletic manual is located at the tournament and where the rules are in the book.